xapian/xapian-gsoc-proposal/proposal.rst

       - Compare effectiveness of different normalisations .
       - make documentation for these results.
   Week 12(16 AUG-22 AUG)

-      - This week is kept as buffer week.Also due to the COVID-19 outbreak in my country,Our exams have been rescheduled but the dates aren't decided.So there is a possibility that I might have exams during the coding period.But they wont last more than a week.
-      - If I have time,I can work for Stretch goals.
+  This week is kept as buffer week.Also due to the COVID-19 outbreak in my country,Our exams have been rescheduled but the dates aren't decided.So there is a possibility that I might have exams during the coding period.But they wont last more than a week.If I have time,I can work for Stretch goals.

 Previous Discussion of your Project
 -----------------------------------